 - Brief, pertinent, physical exam

 - AM lab results

-Feedback: Because of the short time frame that medical students are on the wards, it is important to give and get prompt feedback.
-Feedback regarding clinical performance should occur at least twice during the rotation (and possibly three times - i.e. weekly) to give students a chance to improve in recommended areas.
+- Feedback: Because of the short time frame that medical students are on the wards, it is important to give and get prompt feedback.
+Feedback regarding clinical performance should occur at least twice during the rotation (and possibly three times - i.e. weekly) to give you a chance to improve in recommended areas.
 Ask for feedback from your intern, resident and attending.
 Ask for specific areas of improvement.
-Also, give feedback to your intern, residents, and attending.
-They will appreciate this and your experience will improve as a result.

 Please let us know when things are not going as you expect.
 It is your education and we want to make it the best possible experience we can!
 If we know early in the rotation, we can clarify and rectify problems.

 |Intern/Medical Student PREP||8:30-9:30A M, T, W, F ||Unit